fallanic/saiku-query-helper/README.md

 ==========

 A simple node client for Saiku REST api.
-The focus of this package is to run parameterized MDX queries, while minimizing the boilerplate code.
+The aim of this package is to run parameterized MDX queries, while minimizing the boilerplate code.
 Parameters in your **.saiku file** should be have the following form :

     ${MyParameter}